Who are the Huldufolk?

 While the Huldufolk disagree on the finer points of how it happened, a basic gist can be agreed upon across the Hidden People.

 According to the myths of the Icelanders, after being kicked out of Eden, Adam and Eve gave birth to children.
-Since they didn’t quite understand childbirth and what this meant, they hid their children from God, just as they had hid their nakedness from him.
-God upon discovering the treachery obliquely declared “what man hides from God, God will hide from man”, sending the hidden children to remain hidden from the world forever.
+Though their reasons for doing so are unclear, they then hid some of their children from God, just as they had hid their nakedness from him.
+God, upon discovering the treachery obliquely declared “what man hides from God, God will hide from man”, sending the hidden children to remain hidden from the world forever.

 After being cast off, those hidden children were raised by Angels, who took mercy on them.
 While the Huldufolk are still separated from humanity by their curse, the Angels provided them ways to influence Creation and everything within it — including the ability, with great effort, to appear to humans for short amounts of time.
 With these gifts, one of the hidden children agreed to follow the Angel’s plan, and help shepherd humanity through the ages.
 They became the founder of The Blessed.
 The other accepted these gifts, but decided to spurn both God and the Angels, and follow the way of the Adversary.
 They became the founder of The Banished.